Trezor vs. Ledger Nano S ▷ Our Great Hardware Wallets Review!

 This is probably the most important factor for anyone looking to choose a hardware wallet.
 After all, what good is it to choose a hardware wallet if it doesn't support the cryptos you want to store?
 When Altcoin traders or investors, we love the number of cryptos Ledger supports and believe this gives users more flexibility.

-At the end...
+And finally ...
 Ledger is superior here too, due to the number of cryptocurrencies it supports.

 Important note about the ledger: Note that the ledger only supports a maximum of 5 different cryptocurrencies on one device.
 So if you plan on storing many different cryptocurrencies on your device, you may need to purchase multiple Ledger hardware wallets.